-- 1. Check the OACS field to determine if the DUT supports Namespace Management.
-If the DUT does not support Namespace Management, then this test is not applicable. - 2.
+- 1. If the DUT does not have multiple controllers within a single domain this test is not applicable. - 2.
+Check the OACS field to determine if the DUT supports Namespace Management.
+If the DUT does not support Namespace Management, then this test is not applicable. - 3.
 Check the MAXDNA field.
-If MAXDNA is set to 0 this test is not applicable. - 3.
-Configure the NVMe Host to issue a Namespace Attachment command, specifying Select field value 0h (Attach), CDW0.NSID field value of an active namespace, in order to attach the specified namespace to the Domain. - 4.
+If MAXDNA is set to 0 this test is not applicable. - 4.
+Configure the NVMe Host to issue a Namespace Attachment command, specifying Select field value 0h (Attach), CDW0.NSID field value of an active namespace, in order to attach the specified namespace to the Domain. - 5.
 Repeat the previous step, attaching Namespaces until the MAXDNA limit is exceeded.